luk400/vim-jukit/README.md

 nnoremap <leader>rht :call jukit#convert#save_nb_to_file(1,1,'html')<cr>
 "   - same as above, but will (re-)run all cells when converting to html nnoremap <leader>pd :call jukit#convert#save_nb_to_file(0,1,'pdf')<cr>
 "   - Convert file to pdf (including all saved outputs) and open it using the command specified in `g:jukit_pdf_viewer'.
 If `g:jukit_pdf_viewer` is not defined, then will default to `g:jukit_pdf_viewer='xdg-open'`.
-Arguments: 1.: Whether to rerun all cells when converting 2.: Whether to open it after converting 3.: filetype to convert to nnoremap <leader>rpd :call jukit#convert#save_nb_to_file(1,1,'pdf')<cr>
+Arguments: 1.: Whether to rerun all cells when converting 2.: Whether to open it after converting 3.: filetype to convert to.
+NOTE: If the function doesn't work there may be issues with your nbconvert or latex version - to debug, try converting to pdf using `jupyter nbconvert --to pdf --allow-errors --log-level='ERROR' --HTMLExporter.theme=dark </abs/path/to/ipynb> && xdg-open </abs/path/to/pdf>` in your terminal and check the output for possible issues. nnoremap <leader>rpd :call jukit#convert#save_nb_to_file(1,1,'pdf')<cr>
-"   - same as above, but will (re-)run all cells when converting to pdf
+"   - same as above, but will (re-)run all cells when converting to pdf.
+NOTE: If the function doesn't work there may be issues with your nbconvert or latex version - to debug, try converting to pdf using `jupyter nbconvert --to pdf --allow-errors --log-level='ERROR' --HTMLExporter.theme=dark </abs/path/to/ipynb> && xdg-open </abs/path/to/pdf>` in your terminal and check the output for possible issues.
 ```

 ###### Überzug